Amandine21/Shell/README.md

 # Shell

-&emsp; The purpose of this assignment is to create a terminal that could run bash commands in a variety of situations.
+&nbsp; &nbsp; The purpose of this assignment is to create a terminal that could run bash commands in a variety of situations.
 When designing this terminal the starter code provided two classes, the tokenizer and command class was used to implement the Shell.cpp.
 The tokenizer class is used to tokenize the input into a vector made out of the Command pointer objects.
 The